adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Rationale

 Future revisions of the specification might introduce changes such as properties added to Statements.

-As a result, Learning Record Consumers might receive responses that include Statements of different versions.
-The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

-Using Semantic Versioning will allow Clients and LRSs to reliably know compatibility as the specification changes.
+Using Semantic Versioning will allow Clients and LRSs to remain interoperable as the specification changes.

 ###### Details